AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data transformation basics.md

 -   **Log duplication and output**

-    The `e_output` function duplicates a log entry and writes the duplicated log entry to one or more destination Logstores.
+    The `e_coutput` function duplicates a log entry and writes the duplicated log entry to one or more destination Logstores.
 Then, the rules engine continues to call subsequent functions to transform the log entry.
 As shown in the preceding figure, log entries that are duplicated in step 1 are written to the destination Logstore named `archive_Logstore`.

 -   **Log splitting**